Taxes for Expats

 Foreign tax credit or foreign tax deduction

-The Foreign Tax Credit is a method American expats can generally use to offset foreign income taxes you’ve already paid abroad on a dollar-for-dollar basis.
+The Foreign Tax Credit is a method that American expats can generally use to offset foreign income taxes you’ve already paid abroad on a dollar-for-dollar basis.
 U.S. citizens and resident aliens who pay income taxes to a foreign government or U.S. possession can typically claim the credit, thus reducing your U.S. tax liability and avoiding most double taxation on the same income.

 Foreign income covered by the tax credit includes: